 Effectiveness of Insulator

-All insulator come with R-value rating system.
-It is system measures the how effective the insulation is at insulating the garage door, insulators bearing higher R-value providing better insulating properties.
+All garage door insulation are rated using the R-value rating system.
+It’s a system that measures how effective the insulation is at insulating the garage door.
+Insulation kits with a higher R-value will provide better insulating properties.

 The Weight of the Insulator

 For those that use an electric garage door opener, the added weight of the insulation may slow down and cause additional stress to the opener’s mechanism.
 If this is the case, you may want to look into upgrading the opener before adding additional weight to the door.
 However, most openers can handle a slight increase in weight.